savoygrizzly/dimrill/README.md

     req: {}, //you can pass an object to req, typically your own req object
     user: {}, //the concerned user or object entity
-    context: {}, //other properties that might be useful },
+    context: {}, //other properties that might be useful
+    variables: {
+      variablesName: value, //any value, function returned or whatever you want, the value will be cast based off schema, if it fails an error will be thrown.
+      pricelist: "distributor",
+      currency:"USD",
+    }, //the variables passed to the authorizer
+  },
   {
-    validateData: false /* By default this option is set to true, if a valid AJV schema is found under Variable when matching DRNA, the req, user, and context objects (if passed to dimrill); will be validated.
+    validateData: false /* By default this option is set to true, if a valid AJV schema is found under AJVSchema when matching DRNA, the req, user, and context objects (if passed to dimrill); will be validated.
 Extra properties will be removed and type coerced. */,
     pathOnly: false /* When this option is set to true, dimrill will ignore parameters that aren't hard coded in the DRNA to be matched ("files:createOrder&pricelist/distributor" will require the pricelist param to be equal to distributor;
         "files:createOrder" will validate if a policy Statement specifies anything  with the path "files:createOrder" or a higher wildcard (* or files:*).